gabrielajamhour/UPV-Coursework-Exercises/README.md

 The repository includes work from various courses, such as:

-- Programming and Software Development
-- Data Structures and Algorithms
+- Computer Architecture
+- Operating Systems Fundamentals
-- Operations and Process Design
+- Introduction to Computer Science and Programming
-- Data Analysis and Business-related subjects
+- Programming Languages, Technologies, and Paradigms
+- Programming
+- Computer Networks

 Each folder is typically organized by course and may include assignments, exercises and small projects.